MinecraftForge/MinecraftForge/docs/NewFML.md

 Entrypoint : ```FMLLaunchProvider.launch```
 - Launches the patched and deobfuscated game
-- - If that wasn't found it'll be generated from the vanilla jar and patch/deobf files (see above)
+- - If that wasn't found, it'll be generated from the vanilla jar and patch/deobf files (see above)
-- Possible we'll use an alternative launch for the development environment
+- It's possible we'll use an alternative launch for the development environment

-(A goal is that we pre-generate this JAR during Forge installation or modpack installation)
+(A goal is that we pre-generate this JAR during Forge installation or modpack installation.)

 ## Loading